HomeBlog

 How does AI improve DLP maturity?

 AI improves DLP maturity by replacing static, rule-based enforcement with adaptive, behavior-aware detection.
 Traditional DLP policies require security teams to manually define what data to protect and how to block it, which produces high false positive rates and misses novel exfiltration methods.
-AI-powered DLP platforms learn from historical data flows and user behavior to identify anomalies, predict risky actions, and enforce policies dynamically without constant manual tuning.
+Platforms that combine machine learning with data lineage instead learn from historical data flows and user behavior to identify anomalies, predict risky actions, and enforce policies dynamically without constant manual tuning.